KHP-Informatics/NGS_Workshop_Advanced_Bioinformatics/bash_pipeline/README.md

 Please note that we used the `" "` for the second argument because without them bash would have read "something" as the second argument and else as the third.

-## A script ro run Trimmomatic on the sequencing data
+## A script to run Trimmomatic on the sequencing data

-Now that we know know how to wirte simple bash scripts and run Trimmomatic on PE seq data we can write a script that takes as argument the sequencing data file names and performs data trimming.
+Now that we know  how to write simple bash scripts and run Trimmomatic on PE seq data we can write a script that takes as argument the sequencing data file names and performs data trimming.
 We are going to create the file pipeline.sh and add the commands lines to perform data trimming as we did in the ["trimming"](https://github.com/KHP-Informatics/NGS_Workshop_Advanced_Bioinformatics/tree/master/trimming) workshop:

 ```
 $ vim pipeline.sh